ChristopherKlay/StadiaEnhanced/translations.md

     inviteactive: 'Copied!',
     gamelabel: 'Game Labels',
     gamelabeldesc: 'Removes labels like "Pro" from games on the homescreen.',
+    dimoverlay: 'Dimmed Overlay',
+    dimoverlaydesc: 'Removes the dimming effect when opening the Stadia menu during gameplay.',
     homegallery: 'User Gallery',
     homegallerydesc: 'Hides the "Captures" area at the bottom of the homescreen.',
     quickprev: 'Message Preview',